Info English

 For guided tours:

-Upon request guided tours are offered outside the above hours.
+Upon request guided tours are offered outside the above hours (Sun.-Fri.).

 Duration of the visit approximately 1.5 hours.